32 Communication policy

 Debates and non-agenda issues

 New forms of media and communication have often had dramatic impacts on existing practices and institutions.
 The rise of social media platforms is particularly significant for politics and policy in Australia for at least three reasons.
 First, these platforms have undermined the business models for news organisations, broadcasters and telcos that have been such important vehicles for achieving public policy goals.
-The seriousness of the challenges was demonstrated by the decision to have the ACCC conduct a Digital Platforms Inquiry in 2018, with a final report published in 2019.
+The seriousness of the challenges was demonstrated by then Treasurer Scott Morrison’s 2017 decision to direct the ACCC to conduct a Digital Platforms Inquiry.
+After its final report was published in 2019, a further five-year inquiry into markets for the supply of digital platform services was undertaken.[52]
 Second, social media have changed the ways issues make it onto and off policy agendas and how people and politicians respond.
 Mainstream media remain important but they are less dominant conduits for communication between electors and their representatives.
 Third, social media platforms have themselves become important policy-making institutions.
 Facebook and Google and their wholly owned subsidiaries Instagram and YouTube, for example, are now among society’s most powerful information and cultural intermediaries.
 The terms and conditions of service they specify and the decisions they take in response to complaints now comprise jurisdictions with at least as much influence as law, the courts and formal systems of industry co- and self-regulation.
-An example of this agenda-setting and policy-making role is the decision by the rental accommodation app Airbnb to remove listings in Israeli settlements in the occupied West Bank ‘that are at the core of the dispute between Israelis and Palestinians’.
-Acknowledging Airbnb itself was ‘certainly not the experts when it comes to the historical disputes in this region’ and that the listings were not illegal under USA law, Airbnb nonetheless developed a five-point framework to guide decisions about listings in occupied territories generally and decided, in this case, to remove the 200 listings on its site.[46]
+An example of this agenda-setting and policymaking role was the 2018 decision by the rental accommodation app Airbnb to remove listings in Israeli settlements in the occupied West Bank.
+Airbnb reversed the decision after legal actions were commenced against it, but said it would donate the profits it makes from the rentals to ‘non-profit organisations dedicated to humanitarian aid that serve people in different parts of the world’.[53]

 Much of the revolution in digital communications has not been controllable by the telecommunications and broadcasting institutions that managed so much technological change in Australia in the 20th century.
-New services like online and mobile search, streaming audio and video, social media and smartphone apps arrived without the government policy inquiries, public funding or legislative change that accompanied direct-dial telephones, AM and FM radio, television, the domestic satellite and digital TV.
+New services like online and mobile search, streaming audio and video, social media, smartphone apps and artificial intelligence arrived without the government policy inquiries, public funding or legislative change that accompanied direct-dial telephones, AM and FM radio, television, the domestic satellite and digital TV.
 Yet old debates about the role of government – to intervene in markets or let them take their course – are never far from the surface.
-To the extent that the internet and Australia’s most popular social media platforms all originated in the USA, it is unsurprising that policy debate about them occurs against a background of American ‘First Amendment’ jurisprudence: ‘Congress shall make no law … abridging the freedom of speech, or of the press’.
+To the extent that the internet and Australia’s most popular social media platforms mostly originated in the USA , it is unsurprising that policy debate about them occurs against a background of American ‘First Amendment’ jurisprudence: ‘Congress shall make no law … abridging the freedom of speech, or of the press’.
 The USA, however, is also home to antitrust laws, first enacted in 1890.
-When finally replicated in Australia in the 1970s, these imported a similar principle (consumers are best served when businesses compete freely) along with a different policy stance – the state might need to intervene in markets, rather than stay out of them, to ensure competition is free.
-In communications policy, aggressive antitrust action, like the break-up of the dominant telephone company AT&T in the 1980s, offer American precedents as significant as the long line of Supreme Court decisions striking down laws held to infringe free speech.
-‘Free markets’ and ‘government’ intervention’ are not universal policy solutions but ‘two caricatured abstractions’.[47]
+When finally replicated in Australia in the 1970s, these imported a similar principle – consumers are best served when businesses compete freely – along with a different policy stance – the state might need to intervene in markets, rather than stay out of them, to ensure competition is free.
+In communications policy, aggressive antitrust action, like the break-up of the dominant telephone company AT&T in the 1980s, offer American precedents alongside a long line of Supreme Court decisions striking down laws for infringing free speech.
+‘Free markets’ and ‘government’ intervention’ are not universal policy solutions but ‘two caricatured abstractions’.[54]

-Tracing the development of the policy settlement in Australian broadcasting from the 1950s, when commercial stations and their interests dominated, regulatory agencies were weak, public trust obligations were unevenly applied, and the forces for change were weaker than those favouring institutional continuity, Terry Flew argued more than a decade ago that the scale of changes in the media landscape meant it was already inadequate to construct a social-democratic media policy that was ‘essentially defensive’.[48]
+Tracing the development of the policy settlement in Australian broadcasting from the 1950s, when commercial stations and their interests dominated, regulatory agencies were weak, public trust obligations were unevenly applied, and the forces for change were weaker than those favouring institutional continuity, Terry Flew argued in the early 2000s that the scale of changes in the media landscape meant it was already inadequate to construct a social-democratic media policy that was ‘essentially defensive’.[55]
 Considering communications policy in the future, policy makers may have less – and less-effective – tools available to address challenges, because so many of Australia’s most influential communications services are now provided by corporations that are not licensed, funded or owned by Australian governments.
 The liberalisation and privatisation of communications markets and enterprises and the migration of broadcast television from analogue to digital transmission provided once-off opportunities to recraft policy settlements – to spend some of the proceeds of Telstra privatisation improving communications in under-served communities, and to create a satellite platform that finally equalised the availability of free-to-air TV services across the country.
-Beyond the likely privatisation of the NBN once construction is complete, big moments of rupture like these, providing scope for sweeping policy change and especially trade-offs among different constituencies, may be harder to identify.
+Beyond the possible privatisation of the NBN, big moments of rupture like these, providing scope for sweeping policy change and trade-offs among different constituencies, may be harder to identify.

 Conclusions